jdtsmith/eglot-booster/README.md

 ## I/O Only

+> [!NOTE]
+> Emacs v30 introduced a much faster JSON parser.
+[Testing](https://www.reddit.com/r/emacs/comments/1jsxamc/the_new_json_parser_is_fast/) shows that it decodes faster than elisp bytecode, but the I/O takes longer.
+So with bytecode disabled, lightweight messages from server->Emacs go a bit slower, and heavy messages go faster.
+Definitely worth testing.

 `emacs-lsp-booster` offers the option `--disable-bytecode`.
 Setting `eglot-booster-io-only=t` will use this option, processing JSON as normal.
 This way you still get the benefit of I/O buffering, but can use Emacs' native JSON parser (which was substantially sped-up in v30).